Switch off: Turning off your Work Brain (PLUS infographic)

 Mental, cognitive and emotional impacts

-Thinking about work 24/7 impacts out thinking as well as emotional and mental well-being.
+Thinking about work 24/7 impacts your thinking as well as emotional and mental well-being.

 • Worrying.
 You may worry about the future or ruminate about the past.